 In Oshkosh, we are all proud of the Recreation Department and its heritage.
 Since its inception in 1916, many changes have taken place.
 However, we still continue to share the fundamental mission that A.S.
 Hotchkiss stated so well so many years ago.
 That is, to provide constructive use of the leisure time of our Community residents in organized recreation.

 A.S.
 Hotchkiss provided a solid foundation for the development of the Oshkosh Recreation Department.
-In its 100 year existence, only five individuals have served as the Director.
+In its 100 year existence, only six individuals have served as the Director.
 They are as follows:

 A.S.
 Hotchkiss 1916-1922